Common Mistakes to Avoid When Attending Court

 Assuming the courts will seek my proof.
 People facing court can sometimes wrongly believe that if they direct the court to their proof, the court will find it.
 For examples, statements such as "I was at Joe's house, and if you don’t believe me, you can just ask him,” are not helpful to the courts.
 Each person is responsible for presenting their case, and the judge is not going to go chasing evidence.
 The evidence must be brought to the judge, so either be prepared to bring Joe to the judge or don’t talk about how the judge should “just call Joe.”

 Not preparing your evidence.
 Another assumption that often leads people astray is, “if the court wants evidence, it will ask for it, and I will produce it.
 If the court wants my last three years’ tax returns, I will provide it on demand."
 If you want the court to consider a document, or if you dont want the court to see you in a negative light because you didn’t produce a document, then produce the document and enter it into evidence.
 The court is not responsible for telling you how to present your case.
 Not to mention, if you missed something important, the court might think poorly of you for missing vital documents.

 To avoid these and other costly mistakes in court, reach out to the legal experts at the Law Offices of Gary Vlug.
-Specializing in family law with over twenty years of experience, the Law Offices of Gary Vlug understand that dealing with difficult situations like divorce, child-custody, and other serious family matters can be stressful.
+Specializing in family law with over thirty years of experience, the Law Offices of Gary Vlug understand that dealing with difficult situations like divorce, child-custody, and other serious family matters can be stressful.
 Their main goal is to provide assistance and guidance to improve the lives of children and their families.
 With flexible appointment times and affordable fees, you don’t have to face your legal battle alone.
 For more information, please visit www.familylawlawyervancouver.ca or click here to schedule a consultation.